boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

       dedicated to a single slice.

    TN Slicing:
-   : An objective of TN Slicing is to isolate,
+   : The objective of TN Slicing is to isolate,
-      guarantee, and prioritize Transport Network resources for slices.
+      guarantee, or prioritize Transport Network resources for slices.
 Examples of such resources are: buffers, link capacity, or even Routing
       Information Base (RIB) and Forwarding Information Base (FIB).
-    : TN Slicing has distinct flavors depending on the level of isolation of resources between slices.
-      For example, the network capacity can be shared by all slices - usually with a guaranteed minimum (low isolation) -, or each individual slice can be allocated with dedicated network capacity (high isolation).
-The 5G slice realization may rely on a non-uniform allocation of ressources.
-For example, it can combine high isolation of TN resources in a set of network devices, and low isolation for others.
+    : TN Slicing provides various degrees of sharing of resources between slices.
+For example, the network capacity can be shared by all slices, usually with a guaranteed minimum per slice, or each individual slice can be allocated dedicated network capacity.
+Parts of a given network may use the former, while others use the latter.
+For example, shared TN resources could be provided in the backhaul, and dedicated TN resources could be provided in the midhaul.
     : There are different options to implement TN slices based upon tools, such as VRFs (Virtual Routing and Forwarding instances) for logical separation, QoS (Quality of Service), or TE (Traffic